 Vocal cords in your voice box, or larynx, open and close smoothly to make sounds through movement and vibration.
 But in laryngitis, they become inflamed or irritated.
 This causes sound distortion, hoarseness or leaves you voiceless.

-Betty Xiong, a Marshfield Clinic Internal Medicine physician assistant, provides insight on five things you should know about laryngitis:
+Betty Xiong, a Marshfield Clinic Health System internal medicine physician assistant, provides insight on five things you should know about laryngitis:

 What causes people to lose their voice?